Forms Validation

 Processing Errors

-In many cases, we discover an error when we are processing a valid form, e.g. when we write a new entry to the database and
+In many cases, we only discover an error when processing a valid form, for example, when writing a new entry to the database

-encounter a duplicate key.
-In this case, we pass the error back to the form using the addError()
+and encountering a duplicate key.
+In such a case, we again pass the error back to the form using the addError()

 try {